 One lender might only accept mortgage applications from limited companies where everything is mirrored, with personal names and no layering.
 Then you’ve got the lenders who’ll consider a little bit of layering or an inter-company loan that has been written off.
 These cases are far more complicated with more hoops to jump through, and as a result, your mortgage rates tend not to be as good.

-Here at HCM we can offer guidance for your personal circumstances.
+Here at HCM we can offer professional advice for your personal circumstances.
 We’ve dealt with more complicated mortgages which have involved layering and inter-company loans and are therefore in a great position to advise you!

 If you’ve decided to purchase a holiday let through a limited company, here’s what you need to do: